vi3k6i5/pandas_basics/README.md

     - Get binary columns in a DataFrame
     - Convert categorical columns to integer columns using label encoding
     - Reduce high dimentionality from categorical column
+    - Convert categorical column to one hot encoded column

 5. Split column
     - Split column usiong a delimiter